kai3341/es6-mixin-nano/README.md

 Both of them provide high-level API the same as my `mix` method, so by inspiration of them I've create it, test it, but never use it :)

-Both of them are dense and ignore [SRP](https://en.wikipedia.org/wiki/Single-responsibility_principle)
+Both of them are dense and ignore [SRP](https://en.wikipedia.org/wiki/Single-responsibility_principle).
+It means you can't use only part of their's functionality -- all or nothing

 ### [es6-class-mixin](https://www.npmjs.com/package/es6-class-mixin)